mubashir-786/remix-boilerplate/README.md

 This directory is a brief example of a [Remix](https://remix.run/docs) site that can be deployed to Vercel with zero configuration.

-To get started, run the Remix cli with this template

 ```sh
 npx create-remix@latest --template vercel/vercel/examples/remix